abinit/abinit/doc/tutorial/eph4zpr.md

     The EPH code can compute QP corrections only for $\nk$ states that are present in the input WFK file (a similar requirement is present in the $GW$ code as well).
-    As a consequence, the $\kk$-mesh ([[ngkpt]], [[nshiftk]], [[shiftk]]) should be chosen carefully especially tf the band edge is not located at an high-symmetry $\kk$-point.
+    As a consequence, the $\kk$-mesh ([[ngkpt]], [[nshiftk]], [[shiftk]]) should be chosen carefully especially if the band edge is not located at an high-symmetry $\kk$-point.

 There are different approaches one can use to specify the set of $\nk$ states in $\Sigma_{\nk}$.
 Each approach has pros and cons.

-The most direct way consists in specifying explicitly the $\kk$-points and the band range using the three variables: [[nkptgw]], [[kptgw]], [[bdgw]] To compute the correction for the VBM at $\Gamma$ in a non-magnetic semiconductor with 8 electrons per unit cell, one would use:
+The most direct way consists in specifying explicitly the $\kk$-points and the band range using the three variables: [[nkptgw]], [[kptgw]], [[bdgw]] To compute the correction for the VBM at $\Gamma$ in silicon (a non-magnetic semiconductor with 8 valence electrons per unit cell), one would use:

 ```sh
 nkptgw 1